The Hewitt Gallery of Art

 The Hewitt Gallery of Art, comprised of the Esplanade and the adjacent Black and White Galleries in Nugent Hall and Carson Hall, offers the Marymount Manhattan community exposure to professional artists and to the larger art world.

 The Gallery is known in the New York art community as an alternative exhibition space showcasing contemporary art of emerging and mid-career artists.
 Innovative and challenging works of art reflecting a wide range of concerns and styles are presented in changing thematic exhibitions.
-Recent professional exhibitions include Disegno-in-Motion, Changing Lanes, The Female Gaze, Psychogeography, Après Coup: Transforming Trauma into Art, Present Danger, Altered States, Art & Politics: See it Now!, The Selfie & Others, Self-similarity in Math, Nature and Art, and The Mind’s Eye: Sight & Insight.
+Recent professional exhibitions include Disegno-in-Motion, Changing Lanes, The Female Gaze, Psychogeography, Après Coup: Transforming Trauma into Art, Present Danger, Altered States, Art and Politics: See it Now!, The Selfie and Others, Self-similarity in Math, Nature and Art, and The Mind’s Eye: Sight and Insight.